tlyslll/Keras-ML-GCN/README.md

 To train our model, we should put the train data into the ./train folder and put the word vectors into the ./word_embding folder.
-To train your model, we propose the format is the same as that in the file.
+To train your model, we proposal the format is the same as that in the file.